stretfordStart/soc_workstation_doc/docs/workstation_setup/adjust_postinstall.md

 # Configure Postinstall

-This chapter describes how you adjust the archinstall configuration.
+This chapter describes how you adjust the postinstall configuration:

-- configs (VM)
 - explain settings
+  - input sources
+  - color scheme
+  - favourite apps
+  - theme
+  - icons
+  - background
+  - keybinding, if you dont want flameshot
+  - remove page